seanlinxs/dotnet6_api/Blogs/first_step.md

 * A drop down list box with media types and the example value and schema.

 ## Use multiple environments
 The file `Properties/launchSettings.json` has multiple environmental settings for web server, launch url, etc. Here I created `dev` and `prod` environments, they both use Kestrel as web server, listen on port 3500, `dev` will launch browser and open swagger doc, `prod` will usually run by a linux docker container, so it does not launch browser.
-There is one more important difference between `Development` and `Production` profiles: exceptions will be replaced with "Internal Server Error" instread of detailed stack tracing logs when running `Production` profile.
+There is one more important difference between `Development` and `Production` profiles: exceptions will be replaced with "Internal Server Error" instead of detailed stack tracing logs when running `Production` profile.

 ```
 "profiles": {